hellowac/mypy-zh-cn-old/docs/mypy_conf/running_mypy.md

         The above command tells mypy it should type check all of the provided files together.
 In addition, mypy will recursively type check the entire contents of any provided directories.

-        For more details about how exactly this is done, see [Mapping file paths to modules <mapping-paths-to-modules>].
+        For more details about how exactly this is done, see [Mapping file paths to modules](#映射文件路径到模块).

-    2. Second, you can use the [-m] flag (long form: [--module]) to specify a module name to be type checked.
+    2. Second, you can use the [-m](./command_line.md#m) flag (long form: [--module](./command_line.md#m)) to specify a module name to be type checked.
 The name of a module is identical to the name you would use to import that module within a Python program.
 For example, running

         ```shell
         $ mypy -m html.parser